getsentry/sentry/src/sentry/feedback/blueprints/api.md

 ### Create Feedback [POST]

 Create a new feedback item.
 This method is a subset of the Event protocol with an additional "feedback" object added.
 Within the feedback object are feedback related event metadata.

 Every field not marked as "optional" is considered a required field and must be present in the request body.

+See https://develop.sentry.dev/sdk/event-payloads/types/ for more information

 | Column                     | Type             | Description                           |
 | -------------------------- | ---------------- | ------------------------------------- |